-The bypass surgery is for people who are struggling with weight loss, but mainly those who have a BMI of 35-39%.
-People who cannot walk or participate in daily activity because of their weight can have this surgery although they should be acquainted with the risks involved in taking part in the operation.
+Bypass surgery is for people who are struggling with weight loss, but mainly those who have a BMI of 35-39%.
+People who cannot walk or participate in a daily activity because of their weight can have this surgery although they should be acquainted with the risks involved in taking part in the operation.
 However, it is a successful surgery and has helped many, many people.

 What the Gastric Bypass Surgery Doesn’t Do

 The bypass doesn’t guarantee that you’re always going to be healthy, and it doesn’t say that you’ll always feel fit every day.
 You’ll have to maintain a healthy lifestyle after you’ve had the gastric bypass, and you’ll have to eat healthily and live healthy as well.
 The gastric bypass surgery is not a cure-all.